Gurmeet Ram Rahim Singh: Early life and family

 Singh was born on 15 August 1967 at Sri Gurusar Modia village in Ganganagar district of Rajasthan.
-Born into a Jatt Sikh family, his father Maghar Singh was a landlord, and his mother Naseeb Kaur was a housewife.
+Born into a Sikh family, his father Maghar Singh was a landlord, and his mother Naseeb Kaur was a housewife.
 Maghar was a devoted follower of the DSS leader Shah Satnam Singh, and Gurmeet accompanied his father to the dera.
 At the age of 7, Singh was initiated into the Dera Sacha Sauda sect by Shah Satnam Singh.

-As an adult, Singh did many jobs, including driving a tractor, and assisted his father in volunteer work at the dera and he retired and started a potato farm for 4 years.
-When Shah Satnam Singh announced his retirement in 1990, Singh was not one among the three contenders expected to succeed him.
-In a surprise public announcement, however, Satnam Shah appointed him as his successor, giving him the name "Huzoor Maharaj Gurmeet Ram Rahim".
+As an adult, Singh did many jobs, including driving a tractor, and assisted his father in volunteer work at the dera.
+In a surprise public announcement, while announcing his retirement, Shah Satnam Singh appointed him as his successor, giving him the name "Huzoor Maharaj Gurmeet Ram Rahim".
 Ram Rahim became the leader of Dera at the age of 23, on 23 September 1990.

 Ram Rahim and his wife Harjeet Kaur have two daughters, named Amarpreet and Charanpreet.
 They also have a son, Jasmeet, who is married to Husanmeet, a daughter of the Indian National Congress leader Harminder Singh Jassi.
 Ram Rahim also adopted his confidante Priyanka Taneja as his daughter, giving her the name Honeypreet in 2009.
 Ram Rahim's followers have adopted "Insan" ("human") as a surname.